 Diapause and climate change: constraints and evolutionary responses in Lepidoptera

 Diapause, a period of seasonal inactivity, is a key part of life history for many insects; however, climate change complicates it in many ways.
 Anthropogenic climate change is altering the length of the growing season, the intensity of winter, the relationship between photoperiod and temperature, and species ranges, all of which have important implications for the production and function of diapause.
 I am working with a variety of Swedish butterfly species to investigate different ways that climate change interacts with the ecology and evolution of diapause.
 In collaboration with graduate student Mats Ittonen, we are conducting a reciprocal transplant of Lassiomata megera butterflies at three field sites across Sweden to determine how among-population variation in diapause cues influences phenology under natural conditions (see picture).
 This experiment also tests how the species performs north of its current range, which has expanded with recent climate change.

 In another project, I am repeating experiments from the 1980s on the photoperiodic induction of diapause in Pararge aegeria butterflies to test if the associated reaction norm has evolved during the last >30 years as would be predicted due to the changing relationship between photoperiod and climate.
-I am also using Pieris napi to test the fitness consequences of spending a prolonged period in diapause under warm conditions, a scenario which should be more common as climate change extends the length of the growing season.
+I have also used Pieris napi to test the fitness consequences of spending a prolonged period in diapause under warm conditions, a scenario which should be more common as climate change extends the length of the growing season.

 Evolution of seasonal plasticity in Colias eurytheme due to cue-environment mismatches caused by climate change